 8. Turning On Your System

-- Once inspections are complete we will submit interconnection paperwork to your utility.
+- Once inspections and funding approvals are completed, GRID will take care of all the interconnection paperwork to get your electric utility provider's approval to turn the solar system on.
 The amount of time this takes depends on your utility.

 - Do not turn on your system until you’re notified by GRID Alternatives and your utility that you have permission to do so.